microsoft/Workshop-Interact-with-LLMs/Workshop instructions/04_Multimodal_interfaces.md

 > [!TIP]
 > **GPT4 turbo with vision** is a multimodal model that incorporates both natural language processing and visual understanding.
 It is able to process as input a combination of text and images, and generate an output which is relevant to both modalities.

-## Generate a code snippet for the website UI from an image
+## Interacting with the model using an Image

 From the chat interface, click on the attachment icon to upload a local image and then select the *contoso_outdoor_ecommerce_sketch_notes.jpg* image from the local Desktop folder.
 Folder Path: Documents\Workshop-Interact-with-LLMs\Workshop instructions\Images\contoso_outdoor_ecommerce_sketch_notes.jpg